 - The two protagonists of Gerry are named Gerry and Jerry.
 It becomes clear that in the personal argot of their friendship, a "Gerry" has come to mean an incident of getting turned around and hopelessly lost somewhere, and that the film's title actually refers to this term.

 - In Man of the House, a pair of the cheerleaders are being dragged back to the house after starting to get in a barfight, and complains about being 'rescued' by saying "I was about to go all Buffy on his ass."

-- In It's a Wonderful Life there's a reference to Clarence having "pulled a Brody" — period slang for jumping off a bridge, after New York bridge-jumper Steve Brody.
+- In It's a Wonderful Life there's a reference to Clarence having "pulled a Brodie" — period slang for jumping off a bridge, after New York bridge-jumper Steve Brodie.

 - In The Sorcerer's Apprentice, Dave spills water on his pants after witnessing the confrontation between Baltazaar and Horvath and everyone believes that he wet himself.
 Even ten years later, kids in grade school still call having a nervous breakdown "pulling a Dave Stutler."

 - In The Gamers: Dorkness Rising, when Flynn is resurrected, Lodge (the Game Master) notes that "Flynn pulls a Lazarus."